Technical Theatre (Production and Design)

 To gain a place on this Technical Theatre degree, you’ll have to submit a personal statement and meet our entry requirements when you apply.

-Within your personal statement (up to 500 words), we’ll want to understand:
+Within your personal statement (up to 4,000 characters), we’ll want to understand:

-• what motivates you and what current experiences do you have in terms of theatre, TV or comedy?
+- What motivates you and what current experiences do you have in terms of theatre, TV or comedy?
 This might be in areas of technical or stage management, set design, camera, sound design, lighting, editing.

-• have you had active involvement in the arts and what did you do?
+- Have you had active involvement in the arts and what did you do?

-• what theatre, performances, or live productions inspire you?
+- What theatre, performances, or live productions inspire you?

-• why do you want to work in the media and performance sector?
+- Why do you want to work in the media and performance sector?

 GCSE